Isaac Brock (musician)

 Isaac Kristofer Brock (born July 9, 1975) is an American musician and singer-songwriter.
 He is the lead vocalist, principal songwriter, guitarist and only constant member of the indie rock band Modest Mouse, as well as his side project band, Ugly Casanova.

-As a songwriter, Brock is noted for his wordplay and frequent use of metaphors, philosophical lyrics, themes of authentic rural lifestyles, and phrases and sayings commonly used in the early to mid-20th century and in blue collar environments.
+As a songwriter, Brock is praised for his use of "plain English to communicate complex meditations".
 Brock is the sole founding member of Modest Mouse still with the band; he is also the only member to appear on all of its studio albums.